michaelmahung/Roguebeat/README.md

 enemy and boss types, as well as an array of weapons and powerups for the player to use.

-We have also decided to use the Audio Visiualization project I made previously as a core component with this project, and my friend who made music for KARMA! is making music for Trio.
+We have also decided to use the Audio Visiualization project I made previously as a core component with this project, and my friend who made music for KARMA! is making music for RogueBeat.

 https://www.youtube.com/watch?v=QdEsnSVSj_Q&feature=youtu.be